nicohman/eidolon/README.md

 `cargo install --path . --force`

 Alternatively, check [here](https://github.com/nicohman/eidolon/releases) for a possibly out of date binary.
+In addition, you can download a version built from the latest git commit at [my website](https://demenses.net/downloads)

 ### Unofficial packages